farm-trace/taking-root-da-hw/README.md

 2) For your presentation, you’re welcome to use whatever format you’d like.
 It could be a notebook (e.g., iPython), a powerpoint-style presentation, or an interactive dashboard.
 Be creative and use whatever you’re most comfortable with.

-3) Please share your code ahead of time by creating a pull request in this repository.
+3) Please share your code ahead of time (24 hours or more would be appreciated) by forking this repository and creating a pull request in your fork.
 Make sure to add any instructions needed to run your code.